plainblack/Lacuna-Web-Client/README.md

 gulp dev # compiles js/css and launches dev server.
 ```

-## Note

-I ([1vasari](https://github.com/1vasari)) have a personal list which I'm working from at the moment.
-This is because issues are not switched on for this repo.
-It can be found [here](https://www.wunderlist.com/list/158378421).
-If you have any requests for the client it would most likely be best to send them to me via Lacuna Expanse's mail system - my empire name is `1vasari`.

 # Development

 The following are some notes and conventions about the changes that are happening here.
 The client is slowly being transitioned over to some new libraries and a new structure.
 They are as follows: